Mark 10

 Comments Mark 10:46-52

-For Mark 10:46-52 see also Luke 18:35-45.
-The healing of the blind man given here in Mark 10:46-52 is the same as in Luke 18:35-45; the man healed was the same, but the way of presentation is somewhat different.
+For Mark 10:46-52, see also Luke 18:35-45.
+The healing of the blind man in Mark 10:46-52 is the same event as in Luke 18:35-45; the same man is healed, but the accounts differ slightly.

 Passage Analysis